fvaloyd/ResultPattern/README.md

 ## Problem

-It is very common to see the following problem:
+It is very common to see the following situation:

 ```cs
 public async Task<bool> AddProductAsync(int productId, int storeId, string userId)